iharshraj1123/Structure-analyser/README.md

 Known issue: Remove member

-Download the electron version (~91MB): https://drive.google.com/drive/folders/1Xn2rhDHAHWtYOwS9JtUV5WPNDmk0E5kf
+Download the electron version [stable in windows 10] (~91MB): https://drive.google.com/drive/folders/1Xn2rhDHAHWtYOwS9JtUV5WPNDmk0E5kf

-Download the portable version/web version (~750KB): [Save this link as an html file](https://raw.githubusercontent.com/iharshraj1123/Structure-analyser/master/dist/structure%20analyser.html)
+Download the portable version/web version [stable on all platform] (~750KB): [Save this link as an html file](https://raw.githubusercontent.com/iharshraj1123/Structure-analyser/master/dist/structure%20analyser.html)

 ## What is electron version?
 - This repository features the web version of the app.
 Electron is PC app version for it.